Table of Contents

 - Skin lesions

-The hallmark of the follicular lymphoma is enlarged non-tender, firm, and rubbery, lymph nodes.
+The hallmark of the follicular lymphoma is enlarged non-tender, firm and rubbery lymph nodes.
 The FL is accurately diagnosed after the histopathological examination of the enlarged lymph node.
 About one-half of all patients have hepatosplenomegaly.
-Following investigations help in the diagnosis, general health status, and prognosis of the patient.
+The following investigations help in the diagnosis, general health status and prognosis of the patient:

 - Complete blood counts (may show pancytopenia or isolated decreased blood cell lines due to bone marrow involvement)